New Patients (410) 221-3085

 What Causes Sensitive Teeth?

 Tooth sensitivity can happen to anyone at any time and for many reasons.
-In most cases, the symptoms of this condition are pain or discomfort when your teeth come in contact with hot, cold, or acidic foods or drinks.
-It is typically temporary and will wear off after a few seconds or minutes.
-However, if the pain is severe, this most likely means there is damage to the tooth.
+In most cases, the symptoms of this condition are tooth pain or discomfort.
+You can experience tooth sensitivity when your teeth come in contact with hot, cold, or acidic foods or drinks.
+This pain is typically temporary and will wear off after a few seconds or minutes.
+But if your tooth pain is severe, this most likely means you have a damaged tooth.

-• Consuming acidic or high sugar foods and drink
+• Consuming acidic or high-sugar foods and drinks

 • Teeth grinding